stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 ### Why?

 Readiness probes allow your application to report when it should start receiving traffic.
 This is always what marks a pod ‘Ready’ in the cluster.

+Health checks (often custom HTTP endpoints) help orchestrators, like Kubernetes, perform automated actions to maintain overall system health.
+These can be a simple HTTP route that returns meaningful values, or a command that can be executed from within the container.

 ### How?